18F/intake/pages/funding-and-iaa.md

 ---
 permalink: /funding-and-iaa/
-title: Funding and IAA Details
+title: Funding and IAA details
 ---

 ## How 18F is funded: